lbl59/implementation-uncertainty/README.md

 1. Select 'Source Code' to download the [MOEAFramework](http://moeaframework.org/downloads.html) directory onto your personal machine.
 2. Unzip the file and locate the `MOEAFramework-2.13-Demo.jar` file.
 Change the version number (2.13) to the latest number if relevant.
 3. Copy and paste the `.jar` file into the `IU_Samples/` directory.

-### Install Borg MOEA
-1. Once access is obtained, clone and unzip the Borg MOEA repository.
-2. Copy the contents of the Borg MOEA repository into the `implementation-uncertainty/` directory under a directory called `Borg`.
-3. Download and install [OpenMPI](https://www.open-mpi.org/software/ompi/v4.1/).
-Please skip this step if you already have OpenMPI installed.
-4. Access the `Borg` directory via the command line.
-Enter `ls` into the command line and verify that the directory contains the `borg.exe` file.
-5. Run `make` in the command line.
-This will install Borg onto the machine you are using.

 ## Implementation Uncertainty Analysis :mag:
 The figure below illustrates implementation uncertainty sampling scheme.